 Sometimes the best person to take care of you is yourself or a family member.

-You should be prepared for some of the most common ailments by keeping a well-stocked medicine cabinet and first-aid kit at home.
+You should be prepared to deal with some of the most common ailments by keeping a well-stocked medicine cabinet and first-aid kit at home.
 A local pharmacist can give you advice on what to have in but essentials include:

-- Painkillers such as aspirin, paracetamol and ibuprofen are effective at relieving most minor aches and pains
+- Pain relief - painkillers such as aspirin, paracetamol and ibuprofen are effective at relieving most minor aches and pains

-- These are useful for allergies and insect bites.
+- Antihistamines - these are useful for allergies and insect bites.
 They are also helpful if you have hay fever.

-- Fever, diarrhoea and vomiting make us lose the water and minerals we need and can lead to dehydration.
+- Fluid replacement drinks - fever, diarrhoea and vomiting make us lose the water and minerals we need and can lead to dehydration.
 Fluid replacement drinks can help restore your body’s natural balance of minerals and fluid

-- If you have stomach ache, heartburn or trapped wind
+- Indigestion treatment for if you have stomach ache, heartburn or trapped wind

-Pharmacists can advise on common illnesses such as coughs, colds, aches and pains and the medicines you need to treat them.
+Pharmacists can advise on treating everyday illnesses such as coughs, colds, aches and pains and the medicines that can relieve the symptoms.
 They can also help you decide whether you need to see a doctor.

 You can talk to your pharmacist in confidence and you don’t need an appointment.
-Most pharmacies now have a quiet consultation area where patients can discuss health problems in privacy.
+Most pharmacies now even have a quiet consultation area where patients can discuss health problems in privacy.

 Services from your local pharmacy include: